Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Giles Laurent / Wikimedia Commons

 Ghent is a vibrant university city in Flanders, Belgium, where a fascinating blend of medieval architecture, canals, and youthful energy creates an unforgettable experience.
 The Gravensteen is the crowning jewel of the city—a meticulously preserved medieval fortress offering spectacular views of the city.
 Saint Bavo’s Cathedral, home to the famous Ghent Altarpiece, along with the Belfry and Saint Nicholas’ Church, form a trio of towers that shape Ghent’s distinctive skyline.
-The city is compact and highly walkable, with its cobblestoned streets, artisan boutiques, lively cafés, and charming canal boat tours weaving through the medieval streetscapes.
+Exploring the city on foot with its cobblestoned streets, artisan boutiques, and lively cafés, is one of the exciting things to do in Ghent.

 Distance From The Netherlands: 3 hours by car/train from Amsterdam